 - PartyLite Candles – This is a candle company where you can start your business at no cost by having a party at your home with at least $350 in sales.
 If you do not hold a party or generate $350 in sales, the kit costs $99.

 - Fuller Brush – You sell Fuller brand cooking and cleaning supplies.
-While some of the start up options require you pay a fee, they do have a free option, too.
+While some of the start up options require you pay a fee, they do have a $5 information kit, too.

 Cheap to Start